telefonicaid/iotagent-node-lib/doc/api.md

 ##### GET /iot/services or GET /iot/configGroups

-Retrieves service groups from the database.
+Retrieves service/configuration groups from the database.
 If the servicepath header has the wildcard expression, `/*`, all the subservices for the service are returned.
 The specific subservice parameters are returned in any other case.

 Returns: